ila0406/Travel-Trustees/README.md

 Here is a link to the functioning web page.
 - https://ila0406.github.io/Travel-Trustees/
 ## Description
 This App was built with the intention of being a safety tool for your travel needs.
-It will puul relevent information for your destination to make your travel a safe and fun trip.
+It will pull relevent information for your destination to make your travel a safe and fun trip.
 If you search for any city in the countries we provided you will be met with a list that includes:
 - Covid cases
 - Local weather and Air quality
 - Airports near your destination